Magizuki/Hotel-Management-Website/README.md

 This is my group frontend and backend website project to fullfil database assignment in our university.

-Notes : The name of the hotel is not real.
+Note : The name of the hotel is not real.